Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 You can [try it out on CodeSandbox](https://codesandbox.io/s/v6ovkow8q3).

-<iframe src="https://codesandbox.io/embed/v6ovkow8q3?codemirror=1&view=split" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/v6ovkow8q3?codemirror=1&view=split" style="width:100%; height:500px; border:open_mouth:; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 If this code doesn't make any sense, don't worry.
 There's a bunch of D3 to learn, and I'll help you out.
 If it's obvious, you're a pro!
 This book will be much quicker to read.